Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 * __Channel__
     - connects exactly 2 Nodes
     - has a capacity, some number of unused slots where links can be placed
-    - has some number of used slots where links have been placed
-    - has a list of 0 to many Intersections it passes through
+    - passes through 0 to many Intersections

 These observations lead us to create the following object-oriented model of our problem space.